ediazcorti/CypressProject1/README.md

 * login
 * search
 * locate "Connect"(with user) buttons
-* Press Next Page if User finished cilcking all available "Connect Buttons"
+* Press Next Page if User finished clicking all available "Connect Buttons"
 * Stopping the test if the user added 100 contacts (or if tests reach a timeout)

 ## Instructions: